 This emission unit represents the Modifier #1 Enzyme Refill Hopper Process with an associated cartridge type filter dust collector system.
-Particulate emissions are limited to 0.002 lbs. / 1,000 lbs. of exhaust gases and 0.00165 pph, both based on test protocol.
-AQD staff was able to observe the baghouse, and it appeared to be properly operating with a magnehelic installed and operating with a pressure drop of 1" water column.
+Particulate emissions are limited to 0.002 lbs. / 1,000 lbs. of exhaust gases and 0.00165 pph.
+AQD staff was able to observe the baghouse, and it appeared to be properly operating with a magnehelic installed and operating with a pressure drop of 3" water column.
 The cartridge filters that are used for this collector system are cleaned and then re-used in the system.